MEET OUR ADVISORY COUNCIL.

 Michael Chertoff is the Executive Chairman and Co-Founder of The Chertoff Group, a global advisory firm that provides business strategy, risk management, and mergers and acquisition (M&A) advisory services to clients seeking to secure and grow their enterprises.
 From 2005 to 2009, Mr. Chertoff served as Secretary of the U.S. Department of Homeland Security, where he led the federal government’s efforts to protect our nation from a wide range of security threats.
 Earlier in his career, Mr. Chertoff served as a federal judge on the U.S. Court of Appeals for the Third Circuit and head of the U.S. Department of Justice’s Criminal Division.

-Roland Cloutier is Staff Vice President and Global Chief Security Officer of ADP.
+Roland Cloutier is the Chief Information Security Officer of TikTok.
 Roland Cloutier brings an unprecedented understanding and knowledge of global protection and security leadership to one of the world’s largest providers of human capital management solutions.
 Prior to ADP, Roland served as Vice President and CSO of EMC, was a United States Air Force Combat Security Specialist, and an Aerospace Protection and Anti-Terrorism Specialist for the Department of Defense.
 He also specialized in fraud and healthcare crime as part of the United States Department of Veterans Affairs.

 Partner at Mayer Brown & Former General Counsel of the NSA